-This facility has been developed by the Manitoba Orienteering Association, Inc., in cooperation with the Province of Manitoba Department of Conservation.
+This updated facility has been developed by the Manitoba Orienteering Association, Inc., in cooperation with Manitoba Conservation and Climate, Manitoba Parks, Spruce Woods Provincial Park.
+A permanent orienteering course has been in the Park since 1991.
 We hope that you will enjoy this activity and that you will join us for other Orienteering activities around the province.

 You are also likely to encounter other individuals and groups while completing this course.
 Please do not disturb other users by running through their activities and do not run through occupied campsites - go around them instead.

-2) Print a copy of the map.
-The map is a PDF file so you will need Adobe Reader to view and print.
-You can download the map from here (583KB).
+1) Print a copy of the Kiche Manitou Orienteering Course Map and Instructions.
+The map is a two-sided 8x14 inch PDF file so you will need Adobe Reader to view and print.
+You can download the map from here (3589KB).
 The map should be printed in color.

 Other ways to use the course:

 Once you have completed the course you can have more fun by trying the following activities:

 Score Orienteering - Set a time limit for yourself or your group.
 See how many points you can get before the time is up.
 Subtract one point for each minute you are over the allotted time.

 Make your own course - Pick a number of controls.
 Decide on what order to visit them.
 See who can finish the course in the fastest time.